ox-it/moxie-js-client/README.md

 Moxie JS Client
 ===============

-The new version of Mobile Oxford in development.
+Client for a new (in development) version of [Mobile Oxford](http://m.ox.ac.uk).

 The Code
 --------

 There is a lot of JavaScript in this project.
-To manage this we're using jrburke/requirejs this allows us to write modular JavaScript following the API defined by AMD.
+To manage this we're using [requre.js](http://requirejs.org/) this allows us to write modular JavaScript following the API defined by AMD.

 The Build
 ---------

 **CSS:** This project uses SASS.
 In order to compile to CSS you will need to have installed [zurb-foundation](http://foundation.zurb.com/) and [compass](http://compass-style.org/install/).
 These can both me installed through `bundle install` provided you have [bundler](http://gembundler.com/) installed.
 Now you're ready to compile our CSS, just type `compass compile` in the root of the project.

-**Templates:** Our JS templates are written using wycats/handlebars.js and need to be precompiled before running Moxie.
+**Templates:** Our JS templates are written using [handlebars](http://handlebarsjs.com/) and need to be precompiled before running Moxie.
 Install Handlebars `npm install -g handlebars` and compile with the following command:

     handlebars handlebars/places/ -f js/moxie.places.templates.js